bruderstein/unexpected-react/README.md

 The full documentation with all the assertions: http://bruderstein.github.io/unexpected-react

-# Important note about Fiber (React v16) support
+# Important note about React v16 support

-Fiber support is currently being validated.
-You can `npm install unexpected-react@fiber` to get the latest version compatible with Fiber.
 Note that in a mocha jsdom environment you also need a [polyfill for `requestAnimationFrame`](https://gist.github.com/paulirish/1579671)

 # Features